clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

    Figure 4: :guilabel:`Network Requirements`

-If you need to configure ``Proxy Settings`` to gain access to the update server, enter the appropriate address and port of your proxy server in the :guilabel:`HTTPS proxy:` field, select the :guilabel:`< Set proxy configuration >` field and press :kbd:`Enter`.
+If you need to configure any :guilabel:`Proxy Settings` to gain access to the update server, enter the appropriate address and port of your proxy server in the :guilabel:`HTTPS proxy:` field.
+Select the :guilabel:`< Set proxy configuration >` field and press :kbd:`Enter`.
 You will then see the connection to the update server established.

-Optionally, set up a ``static IP configuration`` to your installer image.
+Optionally, set up a :guilabel:`static IP configuration` to your |CL| installer image.
 Enter the required information in the :guilabel:`Interface`, :guilabel:`IP address`, :guilabel:`Subnet mask`, :guilabel:`Gateway` and
 :guilabel:`DNS` fields and then select the